Lawrence L. Durgin: Ministry

 He was instrumental in forming a relationship between historically black Tougaloo College in Mississippi and Brown University in his capacity as a minister at Central Church in Providence.

 After serving on the board of Tougaloo College, he became the Vice President for Development and Public Relations in 1980.

 With his wife, he was involved in the founding of Habitat for Humanity.
 He was also involved in many inter-religious organizations, including the National Council of Churches.
 He was president of the Rhode Island Council of Churches.
 He was the moderator of the Metropolitan Association of the United Church of Christ, president of the Manhattan Division of the Council of Churches, and co-founder of the Jerusalem Conference for Christians and Israelis.

 He served on the boards of the Andover Newton Theological School and the Northfield Mount Hermon School.

 Personal life

 Durgin married Eunice King (1918–2005) in 1941 and had two children.
+She was from South Carolina and graduated from the women's college at the University of North Carolina.
 He died in Tougaloo, Mississippi in 1981, and a funeral was held in the Tougaloo College Chapel.